 Source: 2021 The Economic Impact of Virginia's Agriculture and Forest Industries, Weldon Cooper Center for Public Service, University of Virginia

 Virginia’s agricultural production is one of the most diverse in the nation.
 Many Virginia commodities and products rank in the top 10 among all U.S. states.
-In 2021, Virginia ranked third nationally for the production of tobacco, fourth in seafood landings, sixth for apples, pumpkins and turkeys measured in head, eighth for peanuts, and ninth for broilers measured in head and pounds.
+In 2023, Virginia ranked third nationally for the production of tobacco and in seafood landings, sixth for apples and turkey production, and eighth for peanuts and broiler production.

-Virginia’s top five export markets in 2022 were China, Canada, Venezuela, Taiwan, and Egypt.
-China imported more than $1.45 billion in agricultural purchases, while Canada totaled more than $370 million and Venezuela imported more than $296 million in 2021.
+In 2023, Virginia’s agricultural and forestry exports were valued at more than $3.6 billion dollars.
+Virginia’s top five export markets in 2023 were China, Canada, United Kingdom, Taiwan, and Belgium.
+China imported more than $912 million in agricultural purchases, while Canada totaled more than $429 million and the United Kingdom imported more than $247 million in 2023.

 The VDACS Office of International Marketing assists Virginia’s agricultural, food and forest product producers assess market potential, understand international regulations, identify buyers and learn about product-specific export programs and marketing events.
 In addition, the office promotes Virginia agricultural commodities, wood products, seafood and specialty food and beverage items through a global network of trade representatives.